-We are also delighted to have our actuary, Hymans Robertson come along to deliver a presentation on 'Clean Data' to emphasise the importance of making sure the data is correct.
+We are delighted to have our actuary, Hymans Robertson come along to deliver a presentation on the 'Valuation' and on the McCloud case.
+They will also emphasise the importance of making sure the data is clean and correct.
 Incorrect data can have a significant impact on the contribution rate you pay as an employer which could mean you end up paying more than you should.